-The preferred and quicker method if the ReadyNAS Pro Business Edition has Internet access is the Remote update option.
+The preferred and quicker method if the ReadyNAS NVX Business Edition has Internet access is the Remote update option.
 Select Update from the main menu and then select the Remote tab.
 Click Check for Updates to check for updates on the NETGEAR update server.

-🗸 System
+V System

 Clock

-Alerts
+Alerts Remote Local Settings Factory Default

 Performance

-Language Remote Local Settings Factory Default

-Update

-Config Backup
+Language

+Update Click Chack for Undate to chack if a remote undate image is available

-Power Click Check for Update to check if a remote update image is available.
+Config Backup Click Check for opuate to check in a remote update image is available.

-Shutdown

-Status Check for Update
+Power Check for Update